EpfeiferNutri/Phage-plasmids/Publication_related_data/DESCRIPTION_publication_data.md

     -   **`All_hmm_hits_table_0523_by_tyPPing.tsv`**
     -   **`Final_prediction_table_0523_by_tyPPing.tsv`**

-### Other supplementary data are stored in Zenodo repository [LINK] due to storage limits:
+### Other supplementary data are stored in [Zenodo repository](https://doi.org/10.5281/zenodo.16616313) due to storage limits:

 -   **`g2g_plot_tables/`** folder contains standard input tables used by the `all_g_to_g_plots_filtered.R` script to generate genome-to-genome visualizations with **gggenomes** ([gggenomes GitHub](https://github.com/thackl/gggenomes)):